 Where are they in the world?
 Search, find, note, colour where they are on own map.

-Learn about the different animals in the North and South pole.
+Learn about the different animals in the jungle.

-Learn about the ice melting and disappearing and the animals on the brink of extinction.
+Learn about the jungle disappearing and the animals on the brink of extinction.